Dwight

 But no sun today, not here anyway -- the top of the fog is at about 1100m.

-Ah, here it is.
+Here we are.
 We've dragged our way straight up through the lovely hard snow and finally found the sun at Le Crot.

-And the front, facing out over Lake Geneva to the south.
+And the front, facing out over Lake Geneva to the south

 Whenever we can, we also catch a picture with the name of the farm in it: in this case, Le Crot.